MichaelPaulukonis/those-shape-things/README.md

 - radial-lines poking out from behind circle/square
 - two opposing quarter-circles
 - circle-of-circles with same-size circle in center
+- divide into overlays and underlays
+  - underlays are opaque
+  - but some overlays are opaque and SMALLER

 ## from P5.js-vite Starter Template 🚀